bobbyiliev/materialize-tutorials/mz-deno-discord-live-notifications/README.md

 ## Overview

-Also, here is a quick diagram of the project:
+Here is a quick overview of the project:

 - A mock service to continually generate reviews and users.
 - Redpanda instance to store the reviews and users in topics.